• Skip to main content

 Instructions

-• Preheat the oven to gas mark 4/350oF/180oC and line a 9 x 13-inch rectangle baking tin with parchment paper then set aside.
+• Preheat the oven to gas mark 4/350oF/180oC/200oC fan and line a 9 x 13-inch rectangle baking tin with parchment paper then set aside.

 • Cream together the baking spread and sugar until light and fluffy then add in the vanilla extract.
 Add in the eggs one at a time while mixing between each egg.
 Pour in the milk and combine then gradually mix in the flour.

-• Pour the batter into the baking tin and bake for 30 minutes.
-Insert a skewer into the cake to check it is baked throughout.
+• Pour the batter into the baking tin and bake for 32 - 35 minutes.
+Insert a wooden skewer into the middle of the cake to check it is baked throughout.
 Place the baking tin on a cooking rack until the cake cools.
 Once the cake cools, make the icing.

 • To a bowl, add the icing sugar and milk then mix until you have a smooth consistency.
 Add the food colouring and mix until well combined.
 Spread the icing on top of the cake and allow the icing to set before cutting into squares.
 I place the cake in the fridge to allow the icing to set quicker.